rmanak/simplehtml/README.md

 This is a quick webpage generator and content management system powered by perl that combines all the good stuff from:

 * Markdown
 * code2html (for code highlighting)
 * PyHat (for table of content generator)

+with my own addition of:

 * References (similar to wikipedia)
-* and some additional quick features, such as including (right or centered float) images with caption, including other html files
+* Latex (needed some hacking to markdown script) to get it to work with MathJax
+* Quick centered/right floating images with caption
+* Include other HTML files
+* All fonts included
+* All scripts are included, no need to download anything beside the project

 See the homepage of the project: <http://laplace.phas.ubc.ca/People/arman/sg/>
 ![alt tag](https://github.com/rmanak/simplehtml/blob/master/img/screenshot.png)